-1 litigation and shall identify the court, case number, and date the case was filed.
-(Added by 2 Proposition G, 11/2/99) [Moved from 67.8-1 (b)] 3 (f) Review of Closed Session Justifications 36 4 No later than 30 days following the effective date of this subsection.
-5 (1) For each closed session, each public body shall maintain a record of the date and 6 time of the closed session, the justification for the closed session and the subject matter 7 discussed in closed session, and shall include all minutes, recordings or other records 8 (2) At least quarterly, a public body shall review the records of prior closed meetings.
-9 The review shall determine whether any part of the minutes, recordings or other records 10 withheld from public access can now be made accessible to the public.
-If the public body 11 determines that any part of the previously withheld materials can now be disclosed, it shall do 12 so.
-Upon completion of a review, the body shall adopt a resolution stating that the body has 13 conducted the review and that all information from closed meetings that can be made 14 available to the public, as of the date of the review, has been made available.
-The resolution 15 shall also state, as precisely as possible, when and under what circumstances any remaining 16 withheld materials may be disclosed to the public.
-17 (3) The Sunshine Commission is authorized to adopt any rules and regulations 18 necessary to implement this section.
-19 20 SECTION 67.13.
-BARRIERS TO ATTENDANCE PROHIBITED.37 21 · 22 35 Moved from former 67.8-1(b).
-23 36 New 67.12(f) provides a requirement for Policy Bodies to track and routinely review records of closed sessions to determine when those materials may be released to the public when 24 iustification for closed session no longer exists.
-25 37 Revised 67.13 - developed in consultation with Mayor's Office on Disability to provide for enhanced accommodations and time frames for requesting accommodations; applied to all policy bodies and not just boards and commissions enumerated in Charter.
+1 discussed in closed session, as well as and shall include all minutes, recordings or other 2 records related to the closed session.
+3 (2) At least quarterly, a public body shall review the records of prior closed meetings.
+4 The review shall determine whether any part of the minutes, recordings or other records 5 withheld from public access can now be made accessible to the public.
+If the public body 6 determines that any part of the previously withheld materials can now be disclosed, it shall do 7 so, and identify in the body's minutes past closed session materials that are now disclosable.
+8 Upon completion of a review, the body shall adopt a resolution stating that the body has 9 conducted the review and that all information from closed meetings that can be made 10 available to the public, as of the date of the review, has been made available.
+The resolution 11 shall also state, as precisely as possible, when and under what circumstances any remaining 12 withheld materials may be disclosed to the public.
+13 (3) The Sunshine Commission is authorized to adopt any rules and regulations 14 necessary to implement this section.
+15 16 SECTION 67.13.
+BARRIERS TO ATTENDANCE PROHIBITED.37 17 (a) No policy body shall conduct any meeting, conference or other function in any or characteristics, or which is inaccessible to persons with physical disabilities, or where members of the public may not be present without making a payment or purchase.
+Whenever facility or in a manner that excludes persons on the basis of actual or presumed class identity

+37 Revised 67.13 - developed in consultation with Mayor's Office on Disability to provide for enhanced accommodations and time frames for requesting accommodations; applied to all policy bodies and not just boards and commissions enumerated in Charter.